ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

 - The only part specific to *Stylet* is the `Command="{s:Action AddGuest}"` that depends on its [Action](https://github.com/canton7/Stylet/wiki/Actions) mechanism.
 There is also a hidden feature, [guard property](https://github.com/canton7/Stylet/wiki/Actions#guard-properties), that determines whether the command `AddGuest` can be executed by checking the property `CanAddGuest`.

 ## 2.2 Place the custom view into the shell view
 After we finish the `GuestBookView`, the next step is to *place* it inside the shell `ShellView`.
-In *stylet*, it is usually (also reccomended) implemented using the `Conductor`.
+In *stylet*, it is usually (also recommended) implemented using the `Conductor`.
 Nonetheless, for our single-window toy example, we will follow a simpler way without using conductor for now.

 ### 2.2.1 Put a `ContentControl` in `ShellView` to render `GuestBookView`